opencv/opencv/modules/ml/doc/boosting.rst

     :param weight_trim_rate: A threshold between 0 and 1 used to save computational time.
 Samples with summary weight :math:`\leq 1 - weight\_trim\_rate` do not participate in the *next* iteration of training.
 Set this parameter to 0 to turn off this functionality.

 See :ocv:func:`CvDTreeParams::CvDTreeParams` for description of other parameters.

-Also there is one structure member that you can set directly:

-.. ocv:member:: int split_criteria

-    Splitting criteria used to choose optimal splits during a weak tree construction.
-Possible values are:

-        * **CvBoost::DEFAULT** Use the default for the particular boosting method, see below.
-        * **CvBoost::GINI** Use Gini index.
-This is default option for Real AdaBoost; may be also used for Discrete AdaBoost.
-        * **CvBoost::MISCLASS** Use misclassification rate.
-This is default option for Discrete AdaBoost; may be also used for Real AdaBoost.
-        * **CvBoost::SQERR** Use least squares criteria.
-This is default and the only option for LogitBoost and Gentle AdaBoost.

 Default parameters are: